Ngorongoro in Tanzania

 Located a 1-2 hour drive from the airstrip, a stay at Mdonya Old River Camp takes you off grid in the western part of Ruaha National Park.
 There are only 12 rustic tents, and you can watch big game passing by the camp from your private deck, including herds of elephants and even a regular cheetah.
 Enjoy sundowners in the bush, thrilling game drives through the park, or visit the beautiful Mdonya Falls, just a few kilometres from the camp.

-Jongomero Camp
+2. Jongomero Camp

 main boma at jongomero camp, ruaha national park, tanzaniaThe mess at Jongomero Camp

 Venture into the southern wilderness of Ruaha National Park with a stay at Jongomero Camp.
 Although the camp is only five minutes away from the Jongomero airstrip, you’ll feel faraway in this secluded, tranquil spot on the banks of the Jongomero River.
 There are just eight luxurious canvas tents, featuring private decks and huge emperor beds.
-Soak in the pool with views of the river or go on a longer fly camping adventure where you can sleep under the stars.
+Soak in the pool with views of the river or go on a longer fly camping adventure where you can sleep under the stars

-More inspiration from Wayfairer customers and travel specialist
+More Tanzania travel inspiration from Wayfairer customers and travel specialists

 Responsible Travel Guide: Tanzania